Background

 A word from our founder, Dr. Sarah Fitzgibbon

 My name is Sarah Fitzgibbon and I am a GP in Cork.
 I qualified from UCC in 2000 and took a slightly circuitous route to GP training, receiving my MICGP in 2006.
-I work in the practice where I trained as a registrar, in the northside of Cork city.
+I joined the practice where I trained as a registrar, in the northside of Cork city.

 In 2014 I was diagnosed with liver metastases from bowel cancer.
 I started to write about my experiences as a patient in my blog, Adventures of a Sick Doctor.